comrade70/frontend-capstone-project/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### Note
-### Note that only the Home and Reservation Nav Links are enabled for now
+Only the Home, About and Reservation Nav Links are enabled for now